NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-19-BlueTeamLabs-Malicious-PowerShell-Analysis.md

 {:toc}

 # Background
 > Recently the networks of a large company named GothamLegend were compromised after an employee opened a phishing email containing malware.
 The damage caused was critical and resulted in business-wide disruption.
 GothamLegend had to reach out to a third-party incident response team to assist with the investigation.
 You are a member of the IR team - all you have is an encoded Powershell script.
 Can you decode it and identify what malware is responsible for this attack?
-Reading Material: https://malware.news/t/deobfuscating-powershell-putting-the-toothpaste-back-in-the-tube/23509
+[Reading Material]

 So, it looks like the only real question in all of this is what malware is responsible.
 Let's take a look at the sample before we go any further.